Have you seen the movie Limitless with Bradley Cooper? I’m a pretty big fan. I’d even go as far to say I have a man crush.

 Steve Pavlina has a definition that I really like.
 “Hard work is that which challenges you.”

-We tend to associate hard work with doing something we don’t enjoy, or feelings or struggle, exhausting effort.
+We tend to associate hard work with doing something we don’t enjoy, or feelings of struggle, and exhausting effort.
 The majority of us can get caught up trying to do what is easiest and thus avoiding hard work at all costs.

 It doesn’t have to be this way.
 Hard work can be fun and enjoyable if you focus your efforts in pursuing activities you love, are passionate about, or more importantly find meaning in.
 This is not to say that hard work will not be difficult even in pursuits of your joys.
 It most definitely can and will be at points in your life.
 The key is to find out what makes you come alive and put hard work into that.